 How to Find the Right Stock to Invest in?

-Imagine yourself in the place of Abdul 15 years ago, if you were given the choice to invest in Reliance, would you do it?
+Imagine yourself in place of Abdul 15 years ago.
+If you were given a choice to invest in Reliance, would you do it?

 It sounds tricky because you would never be able to imagine if reliance would grow so big in the next 15 or 20 years.